connormanning/entwine/readme.md

 Usage
 --------------------------------------------------------------------------------

 Getting started with Entwine is easy with [Docker](http://docker.com).
-Pull the most recent image with `docker pull connormanning/entwine:ept`, and index some public data:
+First, we can index some public data:

 ```
 mkdir ~/entwine